a story by Ben

 In books we find a portal to new worlds.
 Some books help us to escape, while others hold up a mirror to our own world.

 I read memoirs and science fiction and graphic novels.
-I learned about the in the mountain villages of China.
-I reveled in the ancient tradition of tea brewing.
-I let my soul be swallowed by poems of grief, loss, and hope. magic of redwood forests
+I learned about the ancient tradition of tea brewing in the mountain villages of China.
+I reveled in the magic of redwood forests.
+I let my soul be swallowed by poems of grief, loss, and hope.

 If reading is an act of learning, then writing must be an act of remembering.
 I read some incredible books this year, ones that I hope to never forget.
 So this interactive essay will act as a commemoration, a bookend of sorts, but also a practice in remembering.